What is Blockchain Project Management?

 How Blockchain Changes Project Management?

 At first, it may seem like this system of management is quite similar to other means of running projects.
-The necessary people are assigned, the project is given pre-set goals, and all the external factors are handled in the same general manner.
+The necessary people are assigned, the project is given pre-set goals, all the external factors are handled in the same general manner, and all project management phases are followed as per procedure.
 The various points of entry mean that the project management itself is not a top-down procedure, but rather one that pulls involvement from all parties with full transparency.

 The difference is that all communication is flows through the input of the assigned staff and no one else.
 This means that with everything going through so few people and all communications are secured, the efficiency of the blockchain project management is increased.
 That may seem counter-intuitive at first, but the limitations imposed by this form of project management provide substantial benefits.